 A circuit can short when the insulated section of the wire comes into physical contact with another wire, causing a surge in amps within the circuit, thus tripping your breaker.
 From what I’ve seen, short circuits can often occur if the household electrical wiring has deteriorated over the years, resulting in frays or cracks.

 Fixing An Oven Plug or Wiring Issue

 Ideally, a technician should perform the test as well.
 They will use a tool to measure the current when the appliance is turned off.
 A normal reading is zero, but if it shows more than 0.3A, then there is a good chance there is damage to the wiring somewhere.
 Once the appliance has been unplugged, the power plug will also be examined for any signs of damage or soot buildup.

 #4: Ground Fault

 A ground fault will occur when the hot wire of the circuit breaker comes into physical contact with a metal component of some kind or another wire.
-This is very similar to that of a short circuit, except the difference is that the problem is outside of the actual wire instead of within the wire.

 What’s Causing Your Oven to Trip the Circuit Breaker?

 If a circuit breaker in your home is tripping, your oven may definitely be causing it.
 If the oven exceeds the electrical power the circuit is designed to handle, the breaker will trip.

 Increased power consumption can be due to a malfunction in the oven or because the oven you’re using has a higher power consumption rate than the circuit is designed to produce.
 Whatever the case, we’ll find out through some diagnostic testing.

 These are the three most common issues that cause problems with ovens and circuit breakers tripping.
 Ultimately, trial and error is the best way to determine the source of the issue you’re experiencing.
 Still, hopefully, the above information helped you get to the root of your oven issue.